jamesrharwood/equator-guidelines-website/guideline_repos/squire/items/15_interpretation.md

 title: "15.
 Interpretation"
 checklist:
     text: |
-        A.  Nature of the association between the intervention(s) and the outcomes
+        15a.
+Nature of the association between the intervention(s) and the outcomes

-        B.  Comparison of results with findings from other publications
+        15b.
+Comparison of results with findings from other publications

-        C.  Impact of the project on people and systems
+        15c.
+Impact of the project on people and systems

-        D.  Reasons for any differences between observed and anticipated outcomes, including the influence of context
+        15d.
+Reasons for any differences between observed and anticipated outcomes, including the influence of context

-        E.  Costs and strategic trade-offs, including opportunity costs
+        15e.
+Costs and strategic trade-offs, including opportunity costs
 ---

 ## What to write